Introduction to Azure Cosmos DB: Apache Cassandra API

 Choice of consistency: Azure Cosmos DB provides the choice of five well-defined consistency levels to achieve optimal trade-off between consistency and performance.
 These consistency levels are strong, bounded-staleness, session, consistent prefix, and eventual.
 These granular, well-defined consistency levels allow developer to make sound trade-offs between consistency, availability, and latency.
 Learn more in Using consistency levels to maximize availability and performance.

-Enterprise grade: Secure and compliant by default – Azure cosmos DB provides compliance certifications to ensure users can use the platform without worrying about compliance issues.
+Enterprise grade: Azure cosmos DB provides compliance certifications to ensure users can use the platform securely.
 Azure Cosmos DB also provides encryption at rest and in motion, IP firewall, and audit logs for control plane activities.

 Sign up now

 If you already have an Azure subscription, you can sign up to join the Cassandra API (preview) program in the Azure portal.
 If you’re new to Azure, sign up for a free trial where you get 12 months of free access to Azure Cosmos DB.
 Complete the following steps to request access to the Cassandra API (preview) program.

 In the Azure portal, click Create a resource > Databases > Azure Cosmos DB.

 In the New Account page, select Cassandra in the API box.